 Several national policy changes and updates took place during 2022, a number of which related to the social and economic empowerment of the vulnerable and strengthening the civil sector.
-Namely, after nearly a decade of work, the Strategy for an Enabling Environment for Civil Society Development for the period from 2022 to 2030 was adopted to ensure greater involvement of the civil sector in the decision-making process at all levels including the process of European integration, improve the sector's transparent funding and sustainability, increase the participation of civil society organisations in socio-economic development and act in accordance with sustainable development principles.
+Namely, after nearly a decade of work, the 2030 was adopted to ensure greater involvement of the civil sector in the decision-making process at all levels including the process of European integration, improve the sector's transparent funding and sustainability, increase the participation of civil society organisations in socio-economic development and act in accordance with sustainable development principles.
 Due to the alleged increased pressure and attacks on civil society and independent media by the state institutions a group of prominent CSOs withdrew from the consultation process in 2021 and ended up boycotting the Strategy drafting process.